The Guide To Tantric Yoni Massage: Techniques, Benefits & Instructions

 To find the G-spot, curve your first two fingers like the letter C and slide them into the vagina.
-Feel for a soft, spongy piece of skin behind the clitoris.
+Feel for a slightly ridged area at the top of the vaginal canal, located about an inch or two in, behind the external clitoris.
 You can massage it by making a come hither movement with your curved fingers.
 Vary between fast and slow strokes.
-You can also tickle the clit simultaneously at the tip, or place pressure on or above the pubic bone.
+You can also tickle the external clit simultaneously at the tip, or place pressure on or above the pubic bone.

-Make sure to mix up all the above and vacillate between stimulating the clitoris in the various ways, while also involving the G-spot and nipples.
+Make sure to mix up all of the above and vacillate between stimulating the clitoris in various ways while also involving the G-spot and nipples.

+Tantric yoni massage is also a great opportunity to practice edging.
 The goal is to reach the edge of orgasm over and over again.
-When the body seems ready to explode, slow it down, pull away, then build it back up again to create multiple waves of orgasms instead of just one.
+When the body seems ready to explode, slow it down, pull away, and then build it back up again to create multiple waves of orgasms instead of just one.

 During the cool-down periods, place your hand on the heart to help keep the body grounded, connected, and feeling loving energy.
 Then build the arousal back up to the edge of orgasm once again, and then back off and slow it down.

-The longer the foreplay or the back and forth, the more pleasure will be experienced.
+The longer the back and forth, the more pleasure will be experienced.